Hekel1989/AWS-SAA-C03-Course/06-S3/notes.md

   - Data out is a per GB charge
 - Each operation has a cost per 1000 operations.

-If you are using static website hosting, you won't be transfering much data.
+If you are using static website hosting, you won't be transferring much data.

 If you end with a large customer base you may end up with many requests.